Nonfiction

 Kristen Case

 Kristen Case is a poet and scholar.
-She is the author of American Poetry and Poetic Practice: Crosscurrents from Emerson to Susan Howe and three books of poetry, most recently, Daphne.
+She is the author of American Pragmatism and Poetic Practice: Crosscurrents from Emerson to Susan Howe and three books of poetry, most recently, Daphne.